|

-The Planning Commission holds regular meetings on the first Tuesday of each month at 7:00 PM Eastern Time in the Community Room at City Hall, 224 W. Buffalo St., New Buffalo, MI 49117.
+The Planning Commission holds quarterly meetings in January, April, July and October at 7:00 PM Eastern Time in the Community Room at City Hall, 224 W. Buffalo St., New Buffalo, MI 49117 or by electronic meeting.
+It is important to check the City calendar to confirm meeting dates, times, and details.

 All meetings are open to the public and are accessible.
 Persons requiring auxiliary aides and services or other accommodations should contact the City Clerk's office at 269-469-1500.